inoxlang/inox/internal/mod/README.md

 - Static Checks
 - Symbolic Evaluation (typechecking)

+*Note that module preparation is not used by [module imports](../../docs/language-reference.md#module-imports).*

 ### Parsing

-Recursive parsing of the main module and its imports.
+Recursive parsing of the module and its imports.

 ### Pre-initialization

-The pre-initialization is the checking and creation of the main module's manifest.
+The pre-initialization is the checking and creation of the module's manifest.

 1.  the pre-init block is statically checked (if present).
 2.  the manifest's object literal is statically checked.